-A collaborative innovation initiative to address social, environmental and economic challenge at a local level.
+A collaborative innovation initiative to address social, environmental and economic challenges at a local level.

 Redesigning the relationship between production and place